-Georgia is now in the process of passing legislation that will regulate and tax daily fantasy sports sites that operate in the state.
-HB 118 most recently made it through the House and was sent to the Senate.
-If HB 118 does indeed become law, the law will officially ban customers under 18 from participating and implement a variety of regulations designed to keep customers safe.
+Georgia attempted to pass legislation that would have regulated and taxed daily fantasy sports sites that operate in the state.
+HB 118 most recently made it through the House and was sent to the Senate but failed to pass before the legislature adjourned.
+If HB 118 had become law, it would have banned anyone under 18 from participating and implemented a variety of regulations designed to keep customers safe.

-HB 118 will also require fantasy sites to acquire licenses for a fee of $15,000 if the site has annual revenues of $3 million or more or a $5,000 fee if the site’s annual revenues are less than $3 million.
-Additionally, operators will be required to pay a 6% tax on revenues derived within Georgia.
+HB 118 also called for fantasy sites to acquire licenses for a fee of $15,000 if the site has annual revenues of $3 million or more or a $5,000 fee if the site’s annual revenues are less than $3 million.
+Additionally, operators would have been required to pay a 6% tax on revenues derived within Georgia.

 Online Casinos and Poker Sites